DevMountain/personal-api/README.md

 If this request is timing out, make sure you didn't forget to include the `next()` call inside your middleware!

 #### Step 7: Secrets
+* Create one more file called `secrets.js` that will export an array of secrets stored as strings.
+Make sure to require this in the necessary controller file.
-Let's create one more endpoint, somewhere we want to hide our deep dark secrets.
+* Let's create one more endpoint, somewhere we want to hide our deep dark secrets.
 We don't want just anyone accessing our secrets, so lets have a username and PIN parameter to make sure that *you* are _**you!**_

 ```javascript
 app.get('/secrets/:username/:pin', /*...*/);`